rust-lang/rfcs/text/3371-cargo-target-dir-templates.md

 ## Transition period

-During the transition period, any `CARGO_TARGET_DIR` that was defined as containing `{manifest-path-hash}` will change meaning. `cargo`, for at least one stable version of Rust, should provide warnings about this and point to either this RFC or its documentation to explain why the incompatiblity arised and how to fix it.
-In practice, paths with `{` or `}` in it are unlikely, even more with the exact key used by cargo here, so maybe no one will ever see the warning, but it's better than silently breaking workflows.
+During the transition period, any `CARGO_TARGET_DIR` that was defined as containing `{manifest-path-hash}` will change meaning. `cargo`, for at least one stable version of Rust, should provide errors about this and point to either this RFC or its documentation to explain why the incompatiblity arised and how to fix it.
+In practice, paths with `{` or `}` in it are unlikely, even more with the exact key used by cargo here, so maybe no one will ever see the error, but it's better than silently breaking workflows.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives